 10 Instructions and Directions for Use

-In case of using GLONASS satellite with this product, please use a multi-GNSS antenna.
+When using GLONASS with this product, please use a multi-GNSS antenna.
 When setting to use GLONASS with GPS antenna, GLONASS signals may be received in rare case.
 However, this product does not guarantee the operation in this state.